eclipse-esmf/esmf-sdk/documentation/decisions/0001-template-engine.md

 ## Decision Drivers

-* Sufficient expressiveness for the task at hand
+* Sufficient expressiveness for the task at hand.
-* Good Java integration, since the engine is to be embedded in the Java code base
+* Good Java integration, since the engine is to be embedded in the Java code base.
-* Beneficial: Good tool support (editing from editors/IDEs, in particular Intellij IDEA)
+* Beneficial: Good tool support (editing from editors/IDEs, in particular Intellij IDEA).

 ## Considered Options